Summer Research Fellowships

 • Late November/early December: Contact faculty to find out about research opportunities for the following summer.

-• Applicants who have been selected by the Biological Fellowships Committee will be notified by email by Mid March 2024, that they are being offered Biological Science fellowships.
+• Applicants who have been selected by the Biological Fellowships Committee will be notified by email by April 1, 2026, that they are being offered Biological Science fellowships.

-• In Late March/Early April 2024, if funds are available, a second round of awards may be offered to students who did not receive a Fellowship.
+• April 9-102026, if funds are available, a second round of awards may be offered to students who did not receive a Fellowship.

 Students should make appointments with a member of Biology, Biochemistry, and Neuroscience Faculty to discuss individual requirements when working on a summer research project.